-file s020_sys_k4.tex, Kirk McDonald, Aug.
-13, 2006 Comments in sans serif Modifications in slanted type Original text in Roman http://puhep1.princeton.edu/~mcdonald/examples/neutrinos/apollonio_epj_c27_331_03.pdf we see the convention refered to in comment 1, and we see that they spell it CHOOZ and not Chooz.
+file s020_sys_k5.tex, Kirk McDonald, Aug.
+13, 2006 Comments in sans serif Modifications in slanted type Original text in Roman

-1. I recommend that we switch to the Standard European convention of putting a space between a citation and the preceding word.
+- 1. I recommend that we switch to the Standard European convention of putting a space between a citation and the preceding word.
 Thus, CHOOZ experiment [7] rather than CHOOZ experiment[7].
 This change requires tinkering with some LaTeX setup file, so I have not been able to enforce it myself.
-I have put spaces in front of citations, but they don't appear in the output, in general.

-2. Looking at[7],

-3. I notice that the typography of the references does not quite follow the conventions recommended in db-latex.tex.
+I have put spaces in front of citations, but they don't appear in the output, in general. - 2.
+Looking at[7], http://puhep1.princeton.edu/~mcdonald/examples/neutrinos/apollonio_epj_c27_331_03.pdf we see the convention referred to in comment 1, and we see that they spell it CHOOZ and not Chooz. - 3.
+I notice that the typography of the references does not quite follow the conventions recommended in db-latex.tex.
 I have changed the references to do so.
 While these changes are mostly invisible, experts can detect them.
-Also, a few bad references have been fixed....

-4. I have put the hyphen in compount adjectives, as beloved by Phys.
-Rev. editors.

-5. We should never write "errors" in a formal document, only "uncertainties"!!!!
-(We should also speak this way, but I know that won't happen.

-6. Ref 6dchooz has been updated to point to a very recent document.
-I added Vogel's paper to ref 7illbeta.

-7. The big issue is that there seems to me to be a large gap in the structure of chaps 1-3.
+Also, a few bad references have been fixed.... - 4.
+I have put the hyphen in compound adjectives, as beloved by Phys.
+Rev. editors. - 5.
+We should never write "errors" in a formal document, only "uncertainties"!!!!
+(We should also speak this way, but I know that won't happen.) - 6.
+Ref 6dchooz has been updated to point to a very recent document.
+I added Vogel's paper to ref 7illbeta. - 7.
+The big issue is that there seems to me to be a large gap in the structure of chaps 1-3.
 Namely, we don't introduce the concept/principle of our measurement anywhere.
-Chap 1 talks about physics - that we can an should measure $\sin^2 2\theta{13}$.
+Chap 1 talks about physics that we can an should measure $\sin^2 2\theta{13}$.
 Chap 2 jumps in to talk about uncertainties on a measurement that has never been defined.
-Chap 3 talks about the equipment needed to make the measurement - without quite saying what the measurement is.
+Chap 3 talks about the equipment needed to make the measurement without quite saying what the measurement is.
 So, I'm making an attempt at writing what seems to me to be the missing section.
 I will place it as sec.
 2.1.
-However, it could be be that we should swap chaps.
+However, it could be that we should swap chaps.
 2 and 3 (and use the new section as sec.
 2.1 of the chapter on the experimental overview).
 It could that the new section should be used to enlarge sec.
-1.4.

-7. We need to quote a numerical value for ΔM^2{31} .
+1.4. - 8.
+We need to quote a numerical value for ΔM{31}^2 .
 Several variants are used in different places in the CDR.
 I believe that we should quote the present best value, AND reference the source.
 The SuperK PRD paper from 2005, ref 7superk, may be the best source.
 Even so, some interpretation is required.
-I conclude from one of their plots that the best thing to say is that $\Delta M^2{31} = 2.2 \pm 0.5 \times 10^{-3}$.
+I conclude from one of their plots that the best thing to say is that $\Delta M{31}^2 = 2.2 \pm 0.5 \times 10^{-3}$. - 9.
+The old sec.
+2.3.1 has been shortened and moved to the new sec.
+2.1.5. - 10.
+I have added a new sec.
+2.1.6 as a transition from the new sec.
+2.1 on the principle of the measurement to the more detailed discussion of limitations to its sensitivity.
+If the new sec.
+2.1 is separated from the rest of chap.
+2, this transition subsection should still provide a transition across such a break.